IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/00_Adding IgniteUI Controls to an MVC Project.md

 	)
 	```

 	> **Note**: Notice the use of the Render method the code listing.
-All Infragistics ASP.NET MVC Helpers require the Render method to be called as the last method in order to initiate server-side rendering for the control.
+All Infragistics %%ProductNameMVC%% require the Render method to be called as the last method in order to initiate server-side rendering for the control.

 3. Add the controller’s code